 A fierce point guard turned transformative coach, she built a basketball dynasty at South Carolina while championing Black women in sports leadership.

-Dawn Staley's story is one of competitive fire and profound influence, moving from the asphalt courts of North Philadelphia to the pinnacle of basketball.
-At the University of Virginia, she became a three-time national player of the year, her tenacious defense and playmaking defining an era.
-Her professional career, including an eight-year WNBA stint and three Olympic gold medals as a player, was marked by a cerebral command of the game that foreshadowed her next act.
-That act, coaching, has been revolutionary.
-Taking over a struggling South Carolina program in 2008, she forged it into a national powerhouse, winning multiple NCAA championships and cultivating a culture of relentless defense and family.
-Beyond trophies, Staley has become an unapologetic voice for equity, using her platform to advocate for Black women coaches and social justice, cementing her status as a foundational figure in the sport's growth.
+Dawn Staley won three national player of the year awards at the University of Virginia, her tenacious defense and playmaking defining an era.
+She played eight WNBA seasons and earned three Olympic gold medals as a player, displaying a cerebral command of the game.
+In 2008, she took over a struggling South Carolina program and forged it into a national powerhouse, winning multiple NCAA championships.
+She cultivated a culture of relentless defense and family.
+Staley also became an unapologetic voice for equity, using her platform to advocate for Black women coaches and social justice.
+Her journey began on the asphalt courts of North Philadelphia and moved to the pinnacle of basketball.
+Her coaching has been revolutionary, building a program from the ground up.
+She is a foundational figure in the sport's growth.

 1965–1980